 - Legal information changes rapidly.
 Legislation and laws vary constantly, and new court cases are setting precedents.

 - Legal information isn’t tailored to your circumstances.
 Legal information is general in nature, whereas legal advice is specific to the facts of your case.

 - Legal information is innately subjective.
 Legal information is one person’s understanding of the law.
 As with any debate, that person may be analyzing the law one way, but someone else may decipher it entirely differently.

-As close are you think legal information and legal advice are, you will note that most websites, whether they belong to a lawyer, a business, a bank, a government agency, etc., are accompanied by a disclaimer such as “The information on this website is for information purposes only and is not legal advice.
-You should not rely on it without seeking independent legal advice”.
+Although legal information and legal advice seem similar, you must note that most websites, whether they belong to a lawyer, a business, a bank, a government agency, etc., are accompanied by disclaimers like, “The information on this website is for information purposes only and is not legal advice.”
+If this disclaimer appears, you should not rely on the information without seeking independent legal advice.”

 You can rely on free legal information without paying for legal advice; however, you should be cautious as the information may be inaccurate or outdated.